vaughany/yourls-bulk-import-and-shorten/readme.md

 * If you want to use hyphens / dashes in your short URLs, you need to activate the 'Allow hyphens in short URLs' plugin which comes with YOURLS.

 > `http://bbc.co.uk/,bbc-news`  -->     Without the plugin activated, will become 'bbcnews'.
 With the plugin activated, will import as-is.

 I have talked through some common plugins and the outcomes of various situations, but please check carefully the short URLs of bulk-imported long URLs to ensure everything is as you expect.
 Due to the way plugins can hook into YOURLS I cannot know what plugins are installed and how they may affect how a short URL is created.

+## Troubleshooting

+One user experienced timeout issues processing a CSV file containing ~60,000 rows.
+I've not investigated this issue thoroughly, but the 0.2 version contains a line that creates a title from the supplied URL instead of letting YOURLS CURLing the URL and extracting a title from the returned HTML.
+I believe this to be faster, but I have only done a little testing.

+Some ideas, if processing a large CSV file:

+* Change the `max_execution_time` setting in your `php.ini` file from it's default of 30 seconds.
+* Change the `max_input_time` setting in your `php.ini` file from it's default of 60 seconds.

 ## License